 To maintain sanity I’ve long been a musician (guitarist and singer), and for over a decade now I’ve developed as a songwriter – because nobody was writing what I wanted to hear, either musically or lyrically: ambitious incisive material for a discerning audience, updating the singer-songwriter model to take in wider influences, trying to build on the pinnacle of achievement in the 1960s/70s (starting with Beatles period McCartney & Lennon and Brian Wilson, obviously).
 I spend more time just tinkering on guitar than any other of my activities, but I’m not a performer, other than very informally.
 Composition, lyric-writing, arrangement — and guitar doodling! — are what fascinate me: performance is a compromise with all of the sub-optimal conditions applying at the time.
 I’m still awaiting a viable business model to emerge before I would even consider recording, but as there seems no sign of one then I may never realise my parallel destiny as the new Laughing Len (with more melody, I quickly add) musical philosopher for the baby boomers!

 My researching/writing is not through any commercial motivation.
-It’s as accessible as possible (usually entirely open-access) and I do not obtain an income through what hardly could be remunerative (journals do not pay for papers, and if I were to be within an academic institution then many journals would require it to pay for me being published), and is in no sense work per se.
-Not being reliant on income from any source connected to my output contrasts with academics who are often compromised – not infrequently seriously so – in the funding strands available, as well as by the ‘PC’ political constraints imposed by their university’s administration; which together can produce papers sometimes little short of tautological political propaganda, and profoundly false within a wider framework beyond a particular discipline.
+It’s as accessible as possible (usually entirely open-access) and I do not obtain an income through what anyway hardly could be remunerative as journals do not pay for papers, and if I were to be within an academic institution then many journals would require it to pay for me being published.
+Not being reliant on income from any source connected to my output contrasts with academics who are often compromised – not infrequently seriously so – in the funding strands available, as well as by the now extreme political constraints (or, rather, requirements) imposed by their university’s administration.
+These pressures can produce papers sometimes little short of tautological political propaganda, and profoundly false within a wider framework beyond a particular discipline.
 It is the combination of academic fragmentation and the refuge academia provides for extreme ideology that is so toxic to truth-finding.

 With plenty on the horizon in the various areas of my interests, then there is little prospect of losing motivation.
 It seems to me that we live in interesting, nay exciting times, with the currently hegemonic, risibly poor, faux-egalitarian (actually elitist-separatist), hate-mongering political and philosophical understanding of what makes people and society tick, set to become a dinosaurial laughing-stock within our lifetimes.
 I am a part of the effort to bring this about, and I fully expect to remain so.